L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper, we presented a method for incorporating external (learning-based) sensitivity information into optimal control solvers.
 For the common use case of learning-based \texttt{Python} models in the optimal control software \texttt{acados}, we provide \texttt{L4acados}; the efficiency and applicability of the software is demonstrated i) in a benchmark against available software for a neural network-based MPC example and ii) by simulation and hardware experiments using Gaussian process-based MPC for autonomous miniature racing and a full-scale autonomous vehicle prototype.
-For future work, extensions to learning-based constraint and cost modules , as well as full integration of external, batched sensitivity computations in \texttt{acados}, can further increase its range of potential applications and ease of use.
+For future work, extensions to learning-based constraint and cost modules can further increase its range of potential applications.